 At Kate Chegwin School, we believe students should be provided with a variety of opportunities to experience and develop skills in areas of interest outside the core curriculum.
 Our complementary program is designed to accommodate this belief.
-Some choice will be provided at the grade seven level; however, all grade seven students must complete the first module of computer studies.

 Following is a listing of courses that may be offered; however, availability of these courses will depend on demand, teacher expertise and timetabling constraints - subject to change as necessary.

 Please note, some of the complimentary classes are full year and some are only for half a year.

 Career and Technology Foundations